Yuyz0112/dewhale/README.md

 ## Quick Start

+**🌟You can star this repository to experience AI code generation for free 3 times.**

 For detailed instructions on how to set up and use vx.dev, please refer to our [Guide](./docs/quick-start.md).

 You can also watch this [demo video](http://www.youtube.com/watch?v=J4LAOBRcu2c).